 Exhibiting professional behavior isn’t as easy as one might think.
 It’s not just about doing a good job and exhibiting a stellar work ethic.
 You could be a star salesperson but not have the knowledge or responsibility of a professional person.
 Workplace professionalism is a mindset.
-It’s an attitude.
 It’s about decorum and respect.
-It’s about responsibility, knowledge, standards, and ethics.
-It’s the persona you put out to the world and into your work for others to see.
-Mastering these skills and making professional conduct a priority will set you leagues apart from your colleagues.
+It’s about responsibility, knowledge, standards and ethics.
+It’s the persona you put out to the world and into your work for others to see — and it will set you apart from your colleagues.

-Try to always be polite, happy, and considerate to others.
+Try to always be polite and considerate to others.
 You want to be pleasant and approachable so that others can look to and lean on you if necessary.
-This doesn’t mean being a doormat, but being reliable and helpful.
+This doesn’t mean being a doormat but being reliable and helpful.
 If your supervisors and colleagues can see that you are happy and working hard, there is a higher likelihood that you will be thought of when big, exciting projects or clients enter the picture.

-We’re not here to tell you how to dress.
-We’re not here to say you have to wear tights and a skirt to look professional.
-We're not here to dictate your business attire.
-But how you present yourself in the workplace is an important factor, as research proves.
-Whether your work allows you to dress casually or requires you to wear a suit, you should always look put-together, clean, and neat.
+We’re not here to tell you how to dress or dictate your business attire.
+But how you present yourself in the workplace is important.
+Whether your work allows you to dress casually or requires you to wear a suit, you should always look put-together, clean and neat.
 Hair should always be washed.
 Teeth should always be brushed.
 Last night’s makeup shouldn’t be smeared under your eyes.
-Iron out unwanted wrinkles from your clothes.
 Wear what makes you comfortable and is acceptable by your employer — just make sure you look neat and clean in the process.

 We all make mistakes, but in the workplace, it’s important you own up to them and take accountability.
 Even if it isn’t a mistake per se, it’s still important to hold yourself accountable for your actions.
 If you make a mistake, fix it.
 If you don’t know how, ask for guidance.
 And once you’ve made a mistake, learn from it.
-Don’t make the same mistake twice because that shows a lack of care, respect, and understanding on your part.
-This also means it’s vital you don’t lie — whether it’s about a mistake you made, a skill or experience you said you have, or calling out sick.
-You want to show reliability and competency in what you do and lying will only discredit you further.
-Make sure you’re always aware of your words and actions, and you hold yourself accountable at all times.
+Don’t make the same mistake twice because that shows a lack of care, respect and understanding on your part.

-Being honest and having integrity are somewhat similar to being accountable.
-You obviously don’t want to lie or get caught lying about a skillset or experience.
-You also don’t want to engage in workplace gossip or scandals which would shed a negative life on you as a person.
+Having integrity is somewhat similar to being accountable.
+You don’t want to engage in workplace gossip or scandals which would shed a negative life on you as a person.
 Even when faced with a stressful or difficult situation, it’s important to keep your composure and be true to yourself.
-Being honest means always keeping your word and doing the right thing.
+Having integrity means always keeping your word and doing the right thing.
 It’s having personal ethics and staying true to them.
 It’s also vital that if you say you’ll do something, that you do it.
 This will make you someone that your co-workers can trust and your supervisors will respect and appreciate.

-Integrity and honesty are some of the most invaluable traits to have, and are two of the fundamental values employers seek out in potential employees.
-This is because these values are not just about the work itself, but how a person interacts and creates relationships with coworkers, clients, and customers.
+These values are not just about the work itself, but how a person interacts and creates relationships with coworkers, clients and customers.